rido-min/pnp-ppr-sample-spec/README.md

 #### Interact with the devices using IoT Explorer

-1. Create a new hub instance following the instructions to use the canary environment (TBD)
+1. Create a new hub instance following the instructions to use the canary environment
 2. Install the private version of IoT Explorer
 3. Create a device registration in IoT explorer and get the device connection string.
 4. Use the connection string to connect the sample devices to hub